 At Charlton House, we live out our mission statement to ‘Love One Another’ throughout our entire school day.
 It is reflected in everything that staff and pupils do.
 We are so proud of our school and that is abundantly obvious from the moment you are welcomed through our gates.

 |Breakfast Care Opens||07:30|

 |Whole school reading||15:15-15:45|

 |School day ends||15:45|

-Breakfast club welcomes pupils in to start the day from 07:00, however the school day starts after the gates are opened at 08:40 and the children come straight into class to start their early morning activity, linking to a variety of core subjects to get their minds warmed-up for the rest of the day.
+Breakfast club welcomes pupils in to start the day from 07:00, however the school day starts after the gates are opened at 08:40 and the children come straight into class to start their early morning activity, linked to a variety of core subjects for the rest of the day.

 These lessons take place either inside our bright and spacious classrooms or outside within our extensive grounds where pupils enjoy connecting with nature and bringing a fresh perspective to their learning.
 Children are given a variety of opportunities to discuss and share their work with others in class, through performances and presenting what they have written, building confidence and poise.